Last Modified: June 20, 2018

 As our public forums and chat services can be read by everyone, any personal information you share on them can be seen publicly.
-If you’d like us to remove any of your personal information from public areas of the site, please email our Customer Service.
+If you’d like us to remove any of your personal information from public areas of the site, please contact our Costumer Service at LEGO.com/service.
 If we can’t remove your personal information for any reason, we’ll let you know why.
 If you’re under 16 years old, you’ll need the permission of a parent or guardian to use our public forums or chat features.

 Please see our category list of trusted third parties that we may share your information with here.